arun-srn/context-aware-chatbot/README.md

 - Hi
 - My name is Arun
 - What is my name?
-- I have an exam tomorrow
+- I have my Calculus exam tomorrow
 - What subject is my exam for?
 - What is 25 × 16?
 - Ask the same question twice to observe caching